Chris Noth: Sexual misconduct allegations

 On December 16, 2021, Noth was accused of sexual assault by two women, who used the names Lily and Zoe, with one woman alleging that Noth cheated on his wife when he assaulted her.
-Both women, who do not know each other and contacted The Hollywood Reporter months apart, were much younger than Noth at the time of the alleged incident.
+Both women, who did not know each other, contacted The Hollywood Reporter months apart.
 The incidents allegedly occurred in Los Angeles in 2004, and in New York in 2015.
 He denied the allegations, claiming the incidents were consensual and that he did not cross the line of "no means no".
 The next day, actress and screenwriter Zoe Lister-Jones alleged that Noth was "consistently sexually inappropriate" when she worked with him on a 2005 episode of Law & Order: Criminal Intent, was "a sexual predator", and was drunk while filming his scenes.
 Subsequently, he was dropped by A3 Artists Agency.

-On December 18, another woman accused Noth of sexual assault, in New York in 2010, saying that when she was eighteen he forcibly kissed her and removed her tights in an effort to digitally penetrate her.
+On December 18, 2021, another woman accused Noth of sexual assault, in New York in 2010, saying that when she was 18 he forcibly kissed her and removed her tights in an effort to digitally penetrate her.
 Noth's publicist denied the incident happened and said Noth did not know the woman.
 On December 23, 2021, singer-songwriter Lisa Gentile accused Noth of sexually assaulting her in New York in 2002.
 She said he forcibly kissed her and grabbed and squeezed her breasts.

-In the wake of the allegations, a $12-million deal for Entertainment Arts Research Inc. to buy Noth's tequila brand Ambhar was canceled, a Peloton commercial starring Noth and Ryan Reynolds was pulled from the air, and he was dismissed part way through the second season from his role as William Bishop, who was killed off-screen on The Equalizer.
-A second appearance as Big in the season finale of And Just Like That... was also scrapped.
+In the wake of the allegations, a $12 million deal for Entertainment Arts Research Inc. to buy Noth's tequila brand Ambhar was canceled, a Peloton commercial starring Noth and Ryan Reynolds was pulled from the air, and he was dismissed partway through the second season of The Equalizer; his character, William Bishop, was killed off-screen.
+A second appearance as Big in the season finale of And Just Like That... was also scrapped, and he made no third appearance in Doctor Who.